Top Fishing Spots In Texas

 Just a little over an hour’s drive north of Corpus Christi, San Antonio Bay is located on the Gulf Coast, between the bays of Aransas and Matagorda.
 There are excellent opportunities to catch a range of saltwater fish, including spotted sea trout, snapper, red and black drum, and flounder.

 There is also a large wildlife refuge, where there is a combination of saltwater and freshwater marshes, meaning you’re likely to see some other Texan wildlife while you’re fishing, such as whooping cranes, egrets, turtles and alligators.

 There are plenty of places to get out there and fish, whether you want to fish from a jetty, paddle out in your kayak, wade out, or take your boat out, there is no shortage of fishing spots in San Antonio Bay.

-The Guadalupe River, located between Austin and San Antonio, in Texas Hill Country, is a beautiful river that is popular in the summer months for tubing and canoeing, in addition to being a great place for fishing all year round.
+The Guadalupe River, located between Austin and San Antonio, in Texas Hill Country, is a beautiful river that is popular in the summer months for tubing and canoeing, in addition, the Guadalupe River is a great place for fishing all year round.

 One of the main draws for this river is the rainbow trout that can be caught no matter what the season and it also boasts being the most southerly trout fishery in the USA.
 You can fish for other species too, including various bass and sunfish.